My Top 9 Favorite Non-toxic Homemade skin care + Household Products

 Rub on repellent ingredients:

-- Grapeseed or almond oil
+- Grapeseed, almond oil or jojoba oil

 - Rose geranium essential oil